BZFlag-Dev/bzflag/plugins/SAMPLE_PLUGIN/README.SAMPLE_PLUGIN.txt

 Configuration
 --------------------------------------------------------------------------------

-Document the configuration BZDB values and/or configuation file format and options here.
+Document the configuration BZDB values and/or configuration file format and options here.

 You can set BZDB variables on the command line, in a bzfs config file, or